Axyss/AutomatiK/README.md

 <b><a href="FUTURE.md">Next updates and the future of this project</a></b>
 </br>
 <h2>What is AutomatiK?</h2>
 AutomatiK is a <b>Discord bot</b> whose task is to notify users about free games from multiple platforms.
-It's completely automatic, has some <b>configuration options</b> and a built-in database where game data is stored.
+It's completely autonomous, has some <b>configuration options</b>, a built-in database where game data is stored and ,most importantly, it's <b>modularity</b> brings us the ability to <b>code our own modules very easily.</b>
 </br>
 </br>
-The currently supported platforms are:
+The default modules support the next services:

-- Epic Games
+- Epic Games (epic_mod.py)
-- Humble Bundle
+- Humble Bundle (humble_mod.py)
 </br>
 <b>Disclaimer:</b> AutomatiK was never meant to be a public bot, due to that, <b>It does not support more than one Discord server at a time</b>, so avoid inviting It to multiple servers.
+Nevertheless <b>If you just want to receive the free games</b> notifications without setting-up a whole bot, you can always follow <a href="https://twitter.com/AutomatiK_bot">AutomatiK's twitter account.</a>

 <h2>How can I use It?</h2>